jimysancho/rag-pychunk/Readme.md

 # Description

-Python Library to chunk your python files levereging the python programming language to leverage two things:
+Python Library to chunk your python files levereging the python programming language to improve two things:
 1. Chunk size: make your chunk size dynamic, keeping in the same chunk a hole funcion, a hole class method, a hole class and block of code.
 2. Chunk relationships: create relationships between your chunks other than `Parent-Child` and `Prev-Next`.